jyann/kayf/README.md

-# FEWG
+# KAYF
-## Fight the Enemies, Win the Game!
+## Kill All Your Friends

-FEWG is a simple command-based multi-player game.
+KAYF is a simple command-based multi-player game.

 The server is written in Python and requires Twisted and TwistedWebsocket to run.